pilotmoon/popclipweb/site/guide/actions.md

 **Settings:**

 ![](./shot-prefs-spelling-3.png#pref "Spelling settings.")
-- *Languages (1,2)*: You can set two different languages for spelling, choosing from any spellchecking languages that are available in macOS.
+- **Languages**: You can select up to two languages for spellchecking, choosing from any that are available on the operating system.
+If you only want to check spelling in one language, leave the second language set to "None".